 One or more batteries are connected in a bank to deliver required energy.
 One to 10 batteries or even more may be required for the solar power system depending on requirement.

-Solar Charge controller
+4. Solar Charge Controller

 A solar power system also includes connection cables, fuses, grounding cable, and meter.
 Connecting cables for connecting the components together, fuses for protecting against short-circuit.

-Prices of some solar products at Eauxwell are:
+Prices of some solar water pump are:

 Simba Industries Ltd market Su-Kam branded solar power products in Nigeria, from solar inverters to solar charge controllers.